 Here is an honest look at how reusable pods work, what grind to use, what to expect from the cup, and who they are actually worth it for.
-If you want the full single-serve convenience without filling your own pod, see our Blackout Coffee single-serve pods — bold flavor, no effort.
+If you want the full single-serve convenience without filling your own pod, see our Blackout Coffee single-serve pods; bold flavor, no effort.

-What Is a Reusable Coffee Pod?
+What Are Reusable Coffee Pods?

 A reusable coffee pod is a refillable capsule designed to fit in a single-serve pod machine.
 You fill it with ground coffee, seal it, insert it, and brew normally.
 After brewing you empty the spent grounds, rinse the pod, and use it again.

-Stainless steel with mesh filter: The most durable option.
+- Stainless steel with mesh filter: The most durable option.
 Produces the richest flavor.
 Cleans easily and lasts for years.

-Stainless steel with foil seal: Requires adhesive foil lids applied after filling.
+- Stainless steel with foil seal: Requires adhesive foil lids applied after filling.
 More closely mimics the sealed disposable pod.

-BPA-free plastic: Lighter and lower cost.
+- BPA-free plastic: Lighter and lower cost.
 Replace every 6 to 12 months depending on wear.

-Stainless steel with a mesh filter is the best long-term value.
+- Stainless steel with a mesh filter is the best long-term value.
 The initial cost is higher but the pod lasts for hundreds or thousands of uses.

 Grind is the most important variable in reusable pod brewing.
 Start with a medium-fine grind, finer than drip but slightly coarser than espresso.
 Too coarse and the water rushes through without extracting properly.
 Too fine and extraction slows dramatically.
+For more brewing guidance and coffee education, visit the Specialty Coffee Association.

 How to Fill and Use a Reusable Pod